Considered in Grand Committee

 I refer to my entry in the register of interests, including my chairmanship of Red Tractor, which helps British branding, including some small businesses, to have their food assured and to sell it into the market.

 There was a flurry in the Printed Paper Office this afternoon as some of us sought papers on the Small Business Commissioner.
 Eventually, we discovered papers entitled “Enterprise”.
 Of course, small business and enterprise go hand-in-hand.
 I share a passion for both, as noble Lords may know.
 It was fantastic to be involved in the passing of the parent legislation for these regulations.
 I welcome Mr Paul Uppal to his job—I believe he is the new Small Business Commissioner.
 Perhaps the Minister could kindly tell us a bit about him and why the Secretary of State has appointed him to this vital job for small business.
-I commend the role of the Federation of Small Businesses in ensuring that the Small Business Commissioner is now not only on the statute book but will be up and running once these regulations have been passed.
+I commend the role of the Federation of Small Businesses in ensuring that the Small Business Commissioner not only is now on the statute book but will be up and running once these regulations have been passed.

 While regretting the length of the regulations—although obviously I support them strongly, brevity and simplicity are the most important features of law-making—I am sure that the Minister will keep the regulations and the rules and operation of this important new office under review so that we can ensure that it delivers better payment terms for small businesses in the way we all hope it will.